Djngo/Hooking-and-Patching-android-template/README.md

 * Once compiled you'll have 2 new file in your project **libs** and **obj**.
 In order to load your <b>lib.so</b>, you'll need to decompile the apk, you can use Apk Easy Tool for this.
 * Go to *Libs* and copy the created lib.so in the Lib folder of your game.
-* Navigate to "<b>/smali/com</b>" & create a folder called "<b>loadLib</b>"
-* Copy the two .smali files provided in the smali folder from this Git, inside of that folder.
+* Navigate to "<b>/smali/com</b>" & copy the loadLib from this git inside of that folder.
 * Open the AndroidManifest.xml file in the decompiled apk and search this

 ```xml